mitkapanarin/mern-stack-project/notes.md

 ## issues of the app

 * user can still access the login/signup page even after logging in the dashboard
-* the popup toaster gives the wrong message on the wrong status issue
+* the popup toaster gives the wrong message on the wrong status issue/////solved

 ### Future features